 TABLE 3.
-Sources of project uncertainty and potential impacts. --
+Sources of project uncertainty and potential impacts.

-Uncertainty Potential Impact See lovel rise (SLD) SLR uncertainty can result in poor hydrologic predictions and site selection, which may Sea-level rise (SLR) then result in Project failure due to too much or too little inundation.
+Uncertainty Potential Impact Soo lovel rice (SLD) SLR uncertainty can result in poor hydrologic predictions and site selection, which may Sea-level rise (SLR) then result in Project failure due to too much or too little inundation.
 Storm events or Storm events before or after the Project is completed that are strong enough to breach other large ECDs can result in loss of sediment from MCAs, and ultimately Project failure or disturbances reduced performance.
 Mid-Barataria Implementation of the proposed MBSD and the subsequent sediment, freshwater, and sediment diversion nutrient inputs into the MCAs will likely affect accretion and primary productivity of the (MBSD) project area.
 Without vegetation plantings, MCAs will quickly be colonized by surrounding vegetation, including invasive species that may outcompete native species and reduce Invasive species biodiversity and the value of the habitat for fish and wildlife.
 The value of the invasive Eurasian haplotype of Phragmites (which is expected to become dominant) as habitat and substrate stabilization would outweigh its adverse impacts.

 Uncertainty Potential Impact Hydrology (e.g., depth, duration, Hydrologic conditions will vary with rainfall, freshwater diversion operations, and storm flood frequency) for events, and may be as unpredictable as storm events. sustainable marsh Vegetation Without planting, vegetation percent cover is expected to be the same as undisturbed colonization and marshes after about 2 years, although species diversity may be lower, based on recent establishment nearby studies (Howard et al. 2019).
-Land use changes Changes can alter hydrology, sediment inputs, and/or water quality. and/or new barriers Target elevations Marsh platform will be low enough to receive tidal inundation and high enough to be reached exposed at low tide once sediments settle Timely Project Important for availability of borrow material in advance of naturatial MDCD exerction completion Important for availability of borrow material in advance of potential MBSD operation
+Land use changes Changes can alter hydrology codiment inputs and for water quality and/or new barriers Changes can alter hydrology, sediment inputs, and/or water quality.
+Target elevations Marsh platform will be low enough to receive tidal inundation and high enough to be reached exposed at low tide once sediments settle Timely Project Important for availability of borrow material in advance of notantial MRSD eneration completion Important for availability of borrow material in advance of potential MBSD operation